-After all, you can do “everything right” such as time ovulation, find the perfect reproductive endocrinologist, research ancient baby making techniques, find the perfect fertility diet, do yoga for stress reduction, and still not achieve a pregnancy.
+After all, you can do “everything right” such as time ovulation, find the perfect reproductive endocrinologist, research ancient baby-making techniques, find the perfect fertility diet, do yoga for stress reduction, and still not achieve a pregnancy.

-I have found in my years as a fertility advocate and Founder of the American Fertility Association that there are meaningful and supportive ways to address the conception process that will help put some of the control back in our hands.
+I have found in my years as a fertility advocate and Founder of the American Fertility Association (now known as (Path2Parenthood) that there are meaningful and supportive ways to address the conception process that will help put some of the control back in our hands.

 5 Tips to Improve Your Fertility Diet

 The American Journal of Epidemiology reported that men who drink at least a quart of cola daily have low-to-normal sperm counts almost 30 percent lower than men who drink no cola when they underwent semen analysis.

 If you like munching on a few edamame now and then, that’s OK, but if you are experiencing infertility problems, it may help to drop the soy milk, tofu, and tempeh from your diet.

-- According to a Harvard-affiliated study, J.E.
+According to a Harvard-affiliated study, J.E.
 Chavarro, et al. A Prospective Study of Dairy Foods Intake and Anovulatory Infertility, dairy may taste great and be a wonderful source of protein, but women who enjoy low-fat dairy products on a daily basis face an 85 percent higher risk of ovulatory infertility than women who stay away or don’t eat any low-fat dairy products.

 High levels of trans-fatty acids – the kind found in french fries, doughnuts, chips and fried Chicken can also reduce sperm count as well as make your heart very unhappy!

 The Food and Drug Administration is currently supporting the shift to alternatives, and some canned products are labeling that they are BPA free!
 So check it out before you eat that canned soup!

 But you can take control of your plate.
 Talk to your doctor or seek the guidance of a nutritionist regarding changes you can make to your diet.
-This might not only help the baby-making process, it might even make you feel better!
+This might not only help the baby-making process, but it might also even make you feel better!